Air Rifle and Air Pistol group meets the second and fourth Thursday of each month in the clubhouse from 5:30 PM - 8:00 PM.

 ATS007 has this mission: To grow, develop and train youth and families.
 We teach the knowledge, skills and attitude to promote safety, responsibility, fun, leadership and marksmanship – in that order.

 ATS007 is an inclusive club for males and females aged 12-25 and their families.
-The club aims to enable young adults and their families to:
+Participants do not need to be DPRC members.

 dprc.wildapricot.org/DPRC2gunrimfire